 A famous supporter of this movement is British brand Stella McCartney, who uses the ‘Environmental Profit and Loss’ (EP&L), a tool that analyses the environmental impact of luxury fashion firms, including their operations and supply chain, to minimise the environmental damage they cause by reducing pollution and water use.

 The Copenhagen Fashion Summit started in 2012 and is the world’s largest meeting on sustainable fashion.
 Thousands of individuals gather here including representatives from ASOS, Nike, Target and H&M to discuss how to create an eco-friendly future.

 The UK government has also taken action.
 In 2019, politicians held the ‘Environment Audit Committee’ and discussed providing tax-incentives for those who take up sustainable practices, such as reduced Value Added Tax (VAT) on repair services and pushed for more retailers to offer rental schemes too.

 It certainly seems that the future is bright with major retailers and governments pushing for a more sensible approach within the fashion world.
-If you’re a budding fashionista and revolutionist full of great ideas, move towards your dream today by taking the HNC Fashion and Textiles course at London College of Contemporary Arts (LCCA).
+If you’re a budding fashionista and revolutionist full of great ideas, move towards your dream today by taking the BA Fashion and Textiles course at London College of Contemporary Arts (LCCA).